What: Third Annual Sports and Entertainment Philanthropy Summit

 Todd Flourney, The Flourney Group

 Todd Flournoy is a veteran government affairs executive who has held senior positions in the entertainment industry and government including as a Presidential Appointee in the Clinton Administration.
 Most recently, Flournoy served as Vice President and Senior Counsel for Federal Affairs and Policy for the Motion Picture Association of America, Inc. (“MPAA”).
-At the MPAA, Flournoy handled a wide variety of congressional affairs and federal policy matters relating to all aspects of the motion picture industry and served as the MPAA’s principal liaison to federal agencies on all matters affecting member company film production issues including immigration, regulatory compliance, and outreach.
+At the MPAA, Flournoy handled a wide variety of congressional affairs and federal policy matters relating to all aspects of the motion picture industry, some of which are covered with education in the area (Friends in Film provides an alternative to films school many take, and so his services can prove to be invaluable to these people) but much of it is specialist information.
+He also served as the MPAA’s principal liaison to federal agencies on all matters affecting member company film production issues including immigration, regulatory compliance, and outreach.

 Panel: Corporate Sponsorship